Mildred Bendall: Career development

 Under Matisse's guidance, Bendall became an active force of the avant-garde in Bordeaux, and built a real exchange between the provincial capital and Paris.
 In 1928, she helped to found the 'Artistes Indépendants bordelais' as a counter-movement against traditional Academism.
 Under her influence Bonnard, Braque, Utrillo, Matisse and Picasso all submitted paintings to its yearly exhibitions.
 In 1929, Bendall was also a founding member of 'Le Studio', a free and loosely grouped academy, and first to provide life-drawing classes in Bordeaux.

 In 1937, the Galerie de Paris, in Paris exhibited Bendall's work in 'Jeune France', alongside canvasses by Kees van Dongen, Max Jacob and Raoul Dufy.
 The Musée National d'Art Moderne, Paris, purchased the work Bouquet a la table ronde.

 Late life

-Following the Second World War and until her death in 1977, Bendall, remained true to expressive colour and strong composition.
-Her unique blend of Fauvism and Expressionism articulates her individual visual enjoyment of Nature and its satisfying harmonies, in painting strong and tender, modern in technique yet attractive and sumptuous in appearance.
+Following the Second World War and until her death in 1977, Bendall, remained true to colour and composition.
+She blended the techniques of Fauvism and Expressionism, articulating her individual visual enjoyment of Nature and its harmonies.